Non-taxable gains from sale of property, shares and financial instruments

 - Gains derived from the sale of a property in Singapore as it is a capital gain.

-- Profits or losses derived from the buying and selling of shares or other financial instruments are viewed as personal investments.
+- Profits or losses derived from the buying and selling of shares or other financial instruments (including digital tokens) are generally viewed as personal investments.

 - Payouts from insurance policies as they are capital receipts.